-(e) Quality of the project evaluation
+(e) Quality of the project evaluation (25 points).

-(25 points).

 (1) The Secretary considers the quality of the evaluation to be conducted of the proposed project.

-(2) In determining the quality of the evaluation, the Secretary considers the extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project.
+(2) In determining the quality of the evaluation, the Secretary considers the following factors:

+(i) The extent to which the methods of evaluation are thorough, feasible, and appropriate to the goals, objectives, and outcomes of the proposed project.